ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 ## A benchmark

 What set me off was that I was curious to see how Sixty would handle programs with many modules.
-The problem is that no one has ever written any large programs in the Sixten language so far.
+The problem was that no one had ever written any large programs in the language so far.

 As a substitute, I added a command to generate nonsense programs of a given size.
-The programs that I use for the benchmarks in this post consist of just over 10 000 lines divided into 100 modules that all look like this:
+The programs that I used for the benchmarks in this post consist of just over 10 000 lines divided into 100 modules that all look like this:

 ```haskell